 Note: The pipeACK value is only valid during a non-validated phase, and therefore does not exceed cwnd/2.
-If LossFlightSize and R were small, then this can result in the final cwnd after loss recovery being not more than 1/4 of the cwnd on detection of congestion.
-This reduction is conservative compared to standard TCP. pipeACK is reset to undefined after completing loss recovery.
+If LossFlightSize and R were small, then this can result in the final cwnd after loss recovery being 1/4 of the cwnd on detection of congestion.
+This reduction is conservative, and pipeACK is reset to undefined.
 Subsequent updates to cwnd do not therefore reflect pipeACK history before any congestion event.